Tegowalik/LEGO-Switch-Controller/README.md

 ## Known Issues
 - Some pictures of configurations are missing
 - As soon as communication between hubs is possible, this makes a lot of new features possible (large chained layouts are possible -> no limitation due to limited available ports).
 Furthermore, it would be awesome if PyBricks Hubs could connect to an app which supervises *all* hubs.
+- The `SmartSensor` is a new feature and not well tested yet

-If you find any unexpected behaviour or have a feature request, please create an issue or a pull request.
+If you find any unexpected behavior or have a feature request, please create an issue or a pull request.